anders-w-rasmussen/crispr_decryptr/README.md

 To get introduced to CRISPR-Decryptr, we can start by running the code on some simple simulated data.
 This will also introduce the formats of the input files for each step in the method.

 Consider a theoretical screen for identifying regulatory elements that confer drug resistance.
 Our experimental design has two replicates and the following three conditions: an early condition, a control condition, and a treatment condition.
+Let's look at the files we need to create for analysis.

+First, lets look at grna_counts.tsv.
 The first three rows of our raw gRNA count file will appear as follows:

 | treatment_rep1 | control_rep1 | early_rep1 | treatment_rep2 | control_rep2 | early_rep2 |
 |----------------|--------------|------------|----------------|--------------|------------|